sciencemesh/sciencemesh/docs/content/en/docs/How to join ScienceMesh/_index.md

 This stuff should go to FIXME1 I think.

 ### Checklists (FIXME)
-Below you'll find some quick checklists to help you get your site ready for joining the ScienceMesh.
+Below you'll find some quick checklists to help you get your site ready for joining the Science Mesh.

 #### General requirements (FIXME)
 - Have this...